cdwillie76/google-plus-user-feed/README.markdown

 ## Changes made

 I created another URL path that will just return items that are posted by Google Reader.
-The one nice thing with with the G+ json result is that it has a lot of meta data to include the provider who posted the item to your G+ feed.
+The one nice thing with with the G+ json result is that it has a lot of metadata to include the provider who posted the item to your G+ feed.
 The new url is http://[server:port]/googlereader/[G+ profile id]